scottfr/SystemsBook/Environment/environment.md

 {"geometry":{"x":0,"y":0,"width":100,"height":100,"sourcePoint":{"x":50,"y":250},"targetPoint":{"x":0,"y":100}},"alpha":null,"omega":"Stock 1","name":"Flow 1","create":"Flow"}

 A [Stock] can only change via a [Flow].
-To create an inflow first create an inflow and then select [Reverse] to change the direction of the flow.
+To create an inflow first create an outflow and then select [Reverse] to change the direction of the flow.
+This is just a quirk of the environment.
 A flow that doesn't have a specific origin simply means we're not concerned with where the flow comes from.
 When you fill the bathtub do you think about where the water comes from?

 {"geometry":{"x":500,"y":230,"width":100,"height":40},"name":"Stock 2","create":"Stock"}

 {"geometry":{"x":0,"y":0,"width":100,"height":100},"alpha":"Stock 1","omega":"Stock 2","name":"Flow 2","create":"Flow"}

 A [Flow] can move stuff from one [Stock] to another.
 [Stock 1] decreases by the same amount that [Stock 2] increases.
-You can't create something form nothing in a model.
+Flows need to be conserved because you can't create something form nothing in a model.

 {"geometry":{"x":0,"y":0,"width":100,"height":100},"alpha":"Stock 2","name":"Flow 3","create":"Flow"}